jazzband/django-redshift-backend/README.rst

 * #15,#21: More compat with redshift: not use CHECK.
 Thanks to Vasil Vangelovski.
 * #18: Fix error on migration with django-1.9 or later that raises AttributeError of 'sql_create_table_unique'.
+* #27: annotate() does not work on Django-1.9 and later.
+Thanks to Takayuki Hirai.

 0.7 (2017-06-08)
 ----------------